Albertchong/Kubernetes-Tutorials/kubernetes Tutorials 2 - Generate Certificate for ETCD.md

 The script first create a folder "bin" under your current account home folder.
 Then use curl to download the cfssl and cfssljson from the *"pkg.cfssl.org"*.
 Make them executable.
 Add "~/bin" to the system path env

 Then, let's create a folder for the certificates

+## Step 2: Using cfssl generate the Configure CA options

 ```bash
 mkdir ~/cfssl